LA2050 is a community-guided initiative driving and tracking progress toward a shared vision for the future of Los Angeles.

 With the support of 30,000 Angelenos, we’ve outlined an aspirational vision centered on five goals: to make Los Angeles the best place to learn, create, play, connect, and live by the year 2050.
 We’re also tracking our progress by evaluating 60+ metrics that assess how Los Angeles is faring.

 In 2013, we launched our first signature program, the My LA2050 Grants Challenge, to inspire action and move the needle on the goals and metrics.
 Through the grants challenge, 1100+ creative and innovative proposals were submitted to build a better LA.
-With the help of 225,000 individuals who voted on their favorite proposals, $5M in funds were granted to 47 organizations shaping a brighter future for Los Angeles.
+With the help of hundreds of thousands of individuals who voted on their favorite proposals, LA2050 granted more than $5M to almost 50 organizations shaping a brighter future for Los Angeles.

 And now we want your help to continue this work!